Process for resolving complaints and conflicts

 Investigation of a SARA-related Complaint against an Institution requires that a State board, agency or entity outside the institution’s immediate management be available to handle Complaints that are not resolved within the Institution.
 A system board responsible for more than one separately Accredited institution may serve this role under SARA provisions.
 A board responsible for only one Accredited institution, or which lacks enforcement authority over an Institution, cannot serve as the SARA external oversight agency for such an Institution.
 In such circumstances, the Institution’s home-state SARA Portal Entity may serve that function.

 N1 - Is the requirement under SARA that a State have a Complaint process for all of its Institutions something that SARA invented?

-No. The requirement that States have such a complaint process is found in federal rules (Code of Federal Regulations) 34 CFR 600.9(a)(1) (as amended in 2010).
+No. The requirement that States have such a complaint process is found in federal rules (Code of Federal Regulations) 34 CFR 600.9(a)(1).
 Complaints handled under SARA must comply with procedures established in federal rules.

 4.7 Incorporation and use of C-RAC Guidelines.